Healing from an unhealthy or toxic relationship involves learning to trust yourself again.

 - Making all the decisions or telling you what to do

 - Saying or implying that you’re inferior (stupid, incompetent, etc.)

 - Blaming you for their actions/choices

 These behaviors create an atmosphere of insecurity and encourage unhealthy dependency.
-An abusive, toxic, or narcissistic partner wants you to think that you can’t live without him; he needs to be needed and he accomplishes this by convincing you that you’re incapable.
+People who exhibit abusive, toxic, or narcissistic tendencies want you to think that you can’t live without them; they need to be needed.
+And they accomplish this by convincing you that you’re incapable.